Research and teaching centre

 It was with great sadness that we learned of the death of Annie Vincens in Aix-en-Provence on 27 June 2024.

-A researcher at the CNRS, first at the Laboratoire de Géologie du Quaternaire (LGQ) in Meudon-Bellevue from 1976, then in Marseille where she was appointed in 1984, and finally at the CEREGE in Aix-en-Provence, Annie specialised in the study of environmental and climatic changes in tropical Africa.
+Annie Vincens was born in 1950 in Sanga Sanga, Indonesia.
+She worked as a researcher at the CNRS, first at the Laboratoire de Géologie du Quaternaire (LGQ) in Meudon-Bellevue from 1976, then in Marseille where she was appointed in 1984, and finally at the CEREGE in Aix-en-Provence.

-Annie defended her doctoral thesis at the University of Aix-Marseille in 1982, entitled "Palynology, present-day and Plio-Pleistocene environments east of Lake Turkana (Kenya)".
+Annie specialised in the study of environmental and climatic change in tropical Africa.
+At the start of her career, she became interested in the environment of the first humans, particularly in Kenya during the Pleistocene, on the initiative of R. Bonnefille, as part of international missions coordinated by G. Isaac and R.E.F.
+Leakey.
+Annie defended her doctoral thesis at the University of Aix-Marseille in 1982, entitled "Palynology, present-day and Plio-Pleistocene environments to the east of Lake Turkana (Kenya)".
 Before that, in 1977, she took part in palynological studies at the Lucy site in Ethiopia, as part of the International Afar Research Expedition led by Maurice Taieb.

-Annie has continued her work by analysing a number of more recent sites in East Africa (lakes Magadi, Natron, Rukwa and, most recently, Lake Masoko, an exceptional palynological series covering the last 40,000 years in Tanzania).
+Annie has been responsible for an impressive number of analyses of surface palynological samples in Kenya and Tanzania, and has taken part in work on the calibration between pollen rain, vegetation and climate, and in particular on modelling vegetation and climate through 'biomisation'.
+Annie has continued her work by analysing a number of more recent sites in East Africa (lakes Magadi, Natron, Rukwa and more recently Lake Masoko, an exceptional palynological series covering the last 40,000 years in Tanzania).
 Annie has also extended her expertise to the Congo Basin, where she took part in the ECOFIT programme, set up by M. Servant of ORSTOM (now IRD).

 Finally, his exceptional expertise in pollen morphology and botany, as well as the rigour of his analyses, have made a major contribution to the African Pollen Data Bank (APD), in which she participated from the outset, and where she was responsible for standardising pollen nomenclature after verifying determinations using the reference collection of palynological slides at CEREGE and MNHN.
 Annie has trained many students, particularly from Africa, in palynology.